Organic Slug Control

 Instead of watering in the evening, giving these pests a free ride into your garden, wait until morning, and the ground should be dry by the next evening, reducing the chances that they will get into your plants.

 This organic slug control is really effective.
-Some low jars, buried up to the tops and filled with any kind of beer will attract slugs and snails, instead of to your plants.
+Some low jars, buried up to the tops and filled with

 You can prevent dilution by propping up a lid over the opening, leaving enough room for them to enter easily.
 This method you have to check on regularly, and flat beer works a little better.